ovansa/ovansa_personal_blog/contents/testing-apis-with-purpose-postman-collections/index.md

 ### The Digital Junk Drawer Problem

-I used to have Postman collections that looked like digital junk drawers—random requests scattered everywhere, cryptic names like "Test 1" and "Payment thing," and no clear sense of what I was actually testing or why.
+I used to have Postman collections that looked like digital junk drawers - random requests scattered everywhere, cryptic names like "Test 1" and "Payment thing," and no clear sense of what I was actually testing or why.
 Sound familiar?

 After years of testing APIs, learning from colleagues who had smart approaches, digging through Postman documentation, and plenty of trial and error, I've developed a structure that transformed how I approach API testing.
-It's not just about organization—it's about testing with intent and creating collections that tell a story about your API's behavior.
+It's not just about organization; it's about testing with intent and creating collections that tell a story about your API's behavior.

 ### The Problem with Most API Testing